dvidelabs/flatcc/README.md

 they usually are.
 If this is not the case FlatCC cannot work correctly with FlatBuffers floating point values.
 (If someone really has this problem, it would be possible to fix).

+Unions are represented with a two table fields, one with a table field and one with a type field.
+See separate section on Unions.
+As of flatcc v0.5.0 union vectors are also supported.

+## Unions

+A union represents one of several possible tables.
+A table with a union field such as `Monster.equipped` in the samples schema will have two
+accessors: `MyGame_Sample_Monster_equipped(t)` of type `flatcc_generic_table_t` and
+`MyGame_Sample_Monster_equipped_type(t)` of type
+`MyGame_Sample_Equipment_union_type_t`.
+A generic table is is just a const void pointer that can be cast to the expected table type.
+The enumeration has a member for each table in the union and also `MyGame_Sample_Equipment_NONE` which has the value 0.

+Note: it is possible to observe types that are not expected because of schema evolution.
+So never assume that if a type is not one value it must the other.

+As of v0.5.0 it is also possible to retrieve a union as `MyGame_Sample_Monster_equipped_union(t)` of type `MyGame_Sample_Equipment_union_t` which returns a struct with a `type` and a `member` field of type.
+This is just a typedef to `flatbuffers_union_t` because structs cannot be cast in modern C.

+When building unions there as a separate, but similar struct for this purpose.
+Before v0.5.0 this struct was type specific and had member values with typed pointers, but now it only has the fields `type` and `members`.
+This change was necessary ino order to handle union vectors uniformly.
+See also [Builder Interface Reference].

+Union vectors are supported as of v0.5.0 and can be access similar to single value union fields.
+The field with the the `_type` suffix returns a vector of types, for example of type `MyGame_Sample_Equiment_vec_t` - note that this is a scalar vector not a vector of union objects.
+The other field returns a vector of type `flatcc_generic_table_vec_t`.
+Both vectors have same length.
+Union vectors can also be access with with the `_union(t)` method which returns a struct with two two members named `type` and `member` as before but where the type and member are the vectors just discussed.
+The struct can have the type `MyGame_Sample_Equipment_union_vec_t` which is just a typedef to `flatbuffers_union_vec_t`.
+It is possible to access elements with `_union_vec_at`, and `_union_vec_len` as with other vector types.
+The element returned is a struct of type `MyGame_Sample_Equipment_union_t`.
+Be careful to not confuse the union vector type with the scalar type vector with a similar name.

+There is a test in [monster_test.c] covering union vectors.

 ## Endianness